Royal Caribbean has outdone itself with Icon of the Seas, thanks to new innovations, changes, and a few tweaks.

 From the day we boarded Icon of the Seas, it became clear crowds have not been an issue and it almost feels weird how uncrowded the ship is.

 I'm not saying Icon feels like a private yacht or that there aren't any lines, but it has been remarkable how uncrowded the ship has felt.
-It's been especially true in places that I usually expect to find a lot of people, such as the pool deck or Royal Promenade.
+It's been especially true in places where I usually expect to find a lot of people, such as the pool deck or Royal Promenade.

 In many cases, other guests mentioned how empty the ship felt.